swvanbuuren/simple-cdd-yaml/README.md

   A corresponding command to decompress the overly is added `*.postinst`
 - `extra` action: add extra file
 - `downloads` action: add extra packages
+- `debos` action: [only in debos mode] add pre- and post-action to debos recipe output

 Some of the actions support substitutions using [jinja](https://palletsprojects.com/p/jinja/) notation, making it easier to